-Please read this Disclosure Statement and the attached materials carefully.
 Please note that the rules regarding Traditional IRAs are subject to frequent change.
 Before entering into any major transaction involving your Traditional IRA, you should make sure that you have the most current information available.

 If you have any legal or tax questions concerning your Traditional IRA, we urge you to discuss them with your attorney or personal tax consultant.
-The Custodian, will, of course, be happy to answer any questions concerning the operation and financial aspect of your Traditional IRA, but cannot give you legal or tax advice.
+We will, of course, be happy to answer any questions concerning the operation and financial aspect of your Traditional IRA, but cannot give you legal or tax advice.

-A.1 How do I open a Traditional IRA?
+A1.
+How do I open a Traditional IRA?

-Complete an IRA Application and return it as indicated on the application.
-You must sign and complete the IRA Application in order to establish a Traditional IRA.
+Complete an IRA enrollment/application form and return it as indicated on the application.
+You must sign and complete the IRA enrollment/application form in order to establish a Traditional IRA.

-A.2 May I cancel my Traditional IRA?
+A2.
+May I cancel my Traditional IRA?

-Yes, but to receive a full refund without penalty on your initial contribution, you must do so on or before the seventh (7th) day after you receive the Traditional IRA Disclosure Statement.
-To cancel your Traditional IRA, either deliver a written notice of cancellation or mail one to the address shown on the application before the end of the seven-day period.
-If the Custodial Agreement is mailed to you, you will be deemed to have received it seven days after the postmark date absent evidence to the contrary.
-If an important change is made to the Disclosure Statement or your Traditional IRA during the seven-day period, we will notify you of the change and you will have an additional seven days from the date you receive the notice to revoke your Traditional IRA.
+Yes.
+But to receive a full refund without penalty on your initial contribution, you must do so on or before the seventh (7th) day after you receive the Traditional IRA Custodial Agreement ("Custodial Agreement") and Disclosure Statement.
+To cancel your Traditional IRA, either deliver a written notice of cancellation or mail one to the address shown on the application before the end of the 7-day period.
+If the Custodial agreement is mailed to you, you will be deemed to have received it seven days after the postmark absent evidence to the contrary.
+If an important change is made to the Disclosure Statement or your Traditional IRA during the 7-day period, we will notify you of the change and you will have an additional seven days from the date you receive the notice to revoke your Traditional IRA.